arutz12/Raspberry-Weather-EPD/README.md

 ## The PI and the E-Ink display

-For keeping things simple I created two scripts which run simultaneously.
-The one fetches sensor data and forecast the other handles button events.
+The main script fetches sensor data and forecast and handles button events as well.
-The refresh scipt runs every 5 minutes and generates three frames which can be displayed with the help of the buttons of the HAT.
+The refresh runs every 5 minutes and generates three frames which can be displayed with the help of the buttons of the HAT.
 For the output see the screenshots dir.
 Sensor data is pulled from ThingSpeak, forecast from DarkSky.

 This E-Paper HAT has four buttons which are used in this project according to the followings:
 1. Frame1: sensor temp and today's min-max temperature, current wind speed and direction and precipitation forecast along for today with short weather condition text
-2. Frame2: sensor temp, current humidity, air pressure, windspeed and direction, sunrise/sunset
+2. Frame2: sensor temp, current humidity, air pressure, wind speed and direction, sunrise/sunset
 3. Frame3: 4-day weather forecast
 4. Clear display